Alice Sara Ott - Biography

 Alice Sara Ott’s international career developed with a series of high-profile debuts in Europe, including a critically acclaimed performance of Ravel’s Piano Concerto in G major with Zurich’s Tonhalle Orchestra and David Zinman in 2006.
 She scored a notable success in 2008 in Basel when she replaced Murray Perahia at short notice in recital.
 Her passion for making chamber music in company with other outstanding young instrumentalists led to invitations from major European promoters and to debut appearances at the 2010 Lucerne Festival and the 2012 Verbier Festival.

-In autumn 2012 Alice Sara Ott appeared with Lorin Maazel and the Münchner Philharmoniker in Munich and the NHK Symphony Orchestra in Tokyo.
-Orchestral engagements in 2013 included concerts with the Czech Philharmonic Orchestra, London’s Philharmonia Orchestra and Washington’s National Symphony Orchestra.
-During the 2014/15 season, Ott made her debut with the Toronto Symphony and Chicago Symphony orchestras and the Los Angeles Philharmonic, and made her recital debut at Wigmore Hall.
-She also undertook an extensive recital tour throughout Europe and Japan and to Melbourne with Francesco Tristano, performing piano duet transcriptions of works associated with the Ballets Russes, Stravinsky’s The Rite of Spring and Ravel’s La Valse among them.
-Her 2015/16 season began with a tour of pieces from The Chopin Project, a collaboration with pioneering Icelandic composer and instrumentalist Ólafur Arnalds.
+Highlights of subsequent years included debuts with the Toronto and Chicago Symphony orchestras and the Los Angeles Philharmonic, her recital debut at Wigmore Hall, and a tour of pieces from The Chopin Project, a collaboration with pioneering Icelandic composer and instrumentalist Ólafur Arnalds.
 Released on Mercury Classics in April 2015, the album introduced the pianist’s work to a new audience and reached No.1 in the Official UK Classical Chart and the iTunes chart in 25 other countries.

-Alice Sara Ott signed an exclusive contract with Deutsche Grammophon in 2008, marking her arrival on the label the following year with an acclaimed album of Liszt’s fiendishly difficult Etudes d'exécution transcendante.
-Her second album, Chopin’s complete Waltzes was issued in January 2010 to celebrate the bicentenary of the composer’s birth.
+Having signed an exclusive contract with Deutsche Grammophon in 2008, Alice Sara Ott marked her arrival on the label the following year with an acclaimed album of Liszt’s fiendishly difficult Etudes d’exécution transcendante.
+Her second album, comprising Chopin’s complete waltzes, was issued in January 2010 to celebrate the bicentenary of the composer’s birth.
 Her debut orchestral recording on the yellow label – the first piano concertos of Tchaikovsky and Liszt, made with the Münchner Philharmoniker and Thomas Hengelbrock – earned her the “Young Artist of the Year” title at the 2010 Echo Klassik Awards.
 Her recording of Beethoven’s “Waldstein” Sonata and other piano works, released in August 2011, was praised by Classic FM Magazine (London) for its poise and lucidity.
 It was followed in January 2013 by Pictures, an album of Mussorgsky’s Pictures at an Exhibition and Schubert’s lyrical Piano Sonata No.17 in D major, D.850 recorded live in St Petersburg.

-Ott’s Deutsche Grammophon discography widened that same month with a recording of works by Clara Schumann made in partnership with violinist Lisa Batiashvili and has grown since with the September 2014 release of Scandale, including the original piano duet version of Stravinsky’s The Rite of Spring, recorded with Francesco Tristano.
-Her latest DG album, Wonderland, scheduled for release in September 2016, explores Grieg’s Piano Concerto in A minor with the Symphonieorchester des Bayerischen Rundfunks and Esa-Pekka Salonen, together with a selection of the composer’s Lyric Pieces for solo piano.
+Ott’s Deutsche Grammophon discography widened that same month with a recording of works by Clara Schumann made in partnership with violinist Lisa Batiashvili.
+September 2014 saw the release of Scandale, including the original piano duet version of Stravinsky’s The Rite of Spring, recorded with Francesco Tristano.
+This was followed two years later by Wonderland, on which she performs Grieg’s Piano Concerto in A minor with the Symphonieorchester des Bayerischen Rundfunks and Esa-Pekka Salonen, together with a selection of the composer’s Lyric Pieces for solo piano.
+Her latest DG album, Nightfall, is scheduled for release on 24 August 2018 and features her explorations of light and shade in a selection of works by Debussy, Satie and Ravel.
+The release also marks both her 30th birthday and the tenth anniversary of her partnership with the yellow label.

 In addition to her work as performing and recording artist, Alice Sara Ott has forged strong relationships with several leading international brands.
-At the beginning of 2016 she was named Global Brand Ambassador for Technics, the hi-fi audio brand of the Panasonic Corporation, and has personally designed a signature line of high-end leather bags for JOST Bags, one of Germany’s most stylish, contemporary and premium brands.
-Her designs include origami elements, reflecting her Japanese heritage, and the inside of the bags will also feature Alice’s hand-drawn designs.
-The pianist’s passion for origami also graces her latest album, for which she created a video clip from her origami designs.
+At the beginning of 2016 she was named Global Brand Ambassador for Technics, the hi-fi audio brand of the Panasonic Corporation, and she has personally designed a signature line of high-end leather bags for JOST Bags, one of Germany’s most stylish, contemporary and premium brands.
+Her designs include origami elements, reflecting her Japanese heritage, and the linings also feature Alice’s hand-drawn patterns.
+The pianist’s passion for origami graces the artwork of Wonderland, too, for which she created a video clip featuring her paper models.
 Her creativity extends to the world of smartphones and the “And Here Comes Alice” sticker series she has designed for the popular instant messaging app, LINE, now available for worldwide download.